How To Become A Counselor

 A career helping others can be both rewarding and exhausting

-How to become a mental health counselor
+How to become a counselor

-In order to become a licensed counselor, one usually needs to have at least a master's degree in counseling, as bachelor's degree programs may not be sufficient.
+In order to become a licensed counselor, one usually needs to have at least an undergraduate degree and a master's degree in counseling, as bachelor's degree programs may not be sufficient.
 Some counselors also complete doctoral programs.
+Counseling psychologists, who can treat mental health disorders and work in many different settings, must complete a master’s degree program in mental health counseling, counseling psychology, or clinical mental health counseling.

 It's important to do research and find out the precise program criteria and certifications required as some degree programs have different names or descriptions that could not instantly imply how to become a psychotherapist.
 Counseling psychology, for instance, differs from marriage and family counseling, and counseling programs for forensic psychology, behavioral psychology, and other specific areas of psychology also diverge from a general degree in counseling.
 Rehabilitation counselors, substance abuse counseling, college counseling, and career counseling are still more options if you’re interested in becoming some form of counseling professional.
 However, clinical social workers usually fall into a different category altogether.

-Thoroughly researching counselor education programs is crucial before committing to a particular field or graduate degree.
-Not all programs are equal, and aspiring counselors must ensure that they select a program that aligns with their goals, whether they seek to specialize in mental health or substance abuse behavioral disorder.
-Be sure to seek out an accredited program that involves supervised clinical experience, and keep in mind that you’ll generally need to complete continuing education and professional development even after becoming a licensed mental health professional.
-In some cases, you may be able to complete online counseling programs or graduate programs.
-To become properly accredited, you’ll need to obtain licensure before moving forward with this fulfilling career.
+Thoroughly researching various accredited programs is crucial before committing to a particular field or graduate degree.
+Not all programs are equal, and aspiring counselors must ensure that they select a program that aligns with their goals, whether they seek to specialize in mental health or some other more specialized area such as substance abuse or behavioral disorders.
+Be sure to seek out an accredited program that involves supervised clinical hours, and keep in mind that you’ll generally need to complete professional certification and continuing education even after becoming a licensed mental health professional.

-It is a good idea to check with your state board that licenses professional counselors to find out what their educational requirements are before selecting a program to begin, in addition to checking with the National Board for Certified Counselors; making sure both certifying boards recognize your program is a vital part of the education process.
-Requirements differ from state to state.
-The Council for Accreditation of Counseling and Related Educational Programs, or CACREP, accredits counseling programs.
-Programs that CACREP accretes are quality academic programs that meet professionally approved standards.
-If you’re confused about how to become a counselor and pursue licensure, you can talk to a career counselor or academic advisor.
+It is a good idea to check with your state license board that licenses professional counselors to find out what their educational requirements are before selecting a program to begin, in addition to checking with the National Board for Certified Counselors.
+Making sure both certifying boards recognize your program is a vital part of the education process.
+State requirements differ from state to state.

-Types of counselors
+Types of professional counselors

 To pursue a career in counseling, one must typically have a counseling degree, such as a master's degree.
 Many specialties require higher education qualifications, such as licensure as a licensed professional counselor or licensed mental health counselor.
 Here are some examples of counseling careers and counseling degrees.